fixxxedpoint/aleph-node/BUILD.md

 docker build -t aleph-node/build -f docker/Dockerfile_build .
 ```
 Created docker-image contains all necessary native build-time dependencies of `aleph-node` (without rust/cargo dependencies).
-One can interact with such docker-image in two ways, using the `nix-shell` or `nix-build` command:
+One can interact with such docker-image in two ways, using the `nix-shell` or `nix-build` commands:
 `nix-shell` - spawns a shell that includes all build dependencies:
 ```
 docker run -ti --volume=$(pwd):/node/build aleph-node/build -s